Hey there! 👋🏻

-It will certainly help admins recognise members for their coveted actions.
+It will certainly help admins recognize members for their coveted actions.

-This badge recognises members who often share the group with their friends or invite them, and encourage them to be a part.
+This badge recognizes members who often share the group with their friends or invite them, and encourage them to be a part.

 It’s available for all group types, so if you don’t see it yet in your group, keep a check as it might be available sooner or later.